Life in the shadow of a killer on the loose

 - "Everyone is on edge," one neighborhood resident says

-(CNN)Michael Haynes used to take long walks with his dog through Seminole Heights, the tree-lined neighborhood in Tampa, Florida, where he has lived for the last 17 years with his wife and three children.
+Tampa, Florida (CNN)Michael Haynes used to take long walks with his dog through Seminole Heights, the tree-lined neighborhood in Tampa, Florida, where he has lived for the last 17 years with his wife and three children.

 But the 56-year-old no longer takes such strolls.
 Now, when he goes out with his dog at night, he stays in the line of sight of the police who blanket the area.